 Gross wages and net wages both involve employee earnings and the time that’s spent in the office.
 In contrast, gross and net differ when deductions are held.

-Gross wages is the amount of pay prior to taxes and other deductions, although, it’s not the amount you receive.
+These wages are the amount of pay prior to taxes and other deductions, although, it’s not the amount you receive.

 Net pay is what you get to take home after all of the deductions are made.